Michael Thomas' Website

 Thanks to Bill Dean-Myatt for the label scan.

 Ajax It is not even certain that these records ever appeared.
 The Ajax Record Manufacturing Co Ltd of 54, Red Cross Street, London were incorporated on May 11th, 1914 and they announced their records would be on sale in July 1914.
-It is possible that there was a delay and that the outbreak of WWI in August prevented any records being produced, as it is believed the records would have bee pressed in Germany by Berolina..
+It is possible that there was a delay and that the outbreak of WWI in August prevented any records being produced, as it is believed the records would have been pressed in Germany by Berolina..
 John Abrahams was a director of the company (see "Invicta").

 A label scan or details of any records would be most welcome !